enarx-archive/enarx.github.io/docs/WebAssembly/Rust-to-WASI.md

 ## Rust Code

-First create a new binary crate using below command:
+First create a new binary crate using the command below:

 ```bash
 cargo new demo